If you go through ground coffee like me, you’ll be producing a lot of spent coffee grounds and possibly filters too.

 Are coffee filters bad for the environment?

 When talking about coffee filters here, I’ll be discussing the paper coffee filters.
-There are other types of filters out there, but paper is the most common type of single use coffee filter.

 Coffee filters papers generally come in two camps: